smenjas/software-engineering-notes/the-joy-of-unix.md

 **BJ:** I don't actually know.
 I'm more involved in Java and [Jini](https://en.wikipedia.org/wiki/Jini).
-The company's very large -- we have like 30,000 people -- and I probably get involved with about half of the R&D.;
+The company's very large -- we have like 30,000 people -- and I probably get involved with about half of the R&D.
 The [Solaris](https://en.wikipedia.org/wiki/Solaris_%28operating_system%29)
 stuff I have the least to do with.